microsoft/NubesGen/docs/getting-started/cli.md

 - Run the binary: `./nubesgen-cli-linux -h`

 :::
-::: detailsDownloading and installing the CLI on a Mac OS
+::: details Downloading and installing the CLI on a Mac OS

    To run the binary on a Mac OS, you need to: